edgedb/rfcs/text/1004-transactions-api.rst

 ``EarlyNetworkError`` or ``NetworkError``.
 Former is used in context where we catch network error before sending a request.

-Additionally ``TransactionActiveError`` is introduced to signal that queries can't be executed on the connection object (i.e. when connection object is "borrowed" for the duration of the transaction):
+Additionally ``TransactionIsActiveError`` is introduced to signal that queries can't be executed on the connection object (i.e. when connection object is "borrowed" for the duration of the transaction):

 .. code-block:: python

-    class TransactionActiveError(InterfaceError):
+    class TransactionIsActiveError(InterfaceError):
         _code = 0x_FF_02_01_04